-In the United States, the first practical case of anything like sanctuary occurred in the years before the Civil War, when slaves fleeing through the Underground Railroad found safety along the way in churches and private homes throughout the country.
+In the United States, there is no law that prevents law enforcement from entering places of worship, but there is a symbolic protection.
+The first practical case of anything like sanctuary occurred in the years before the Civil War, when slaves fleeing through the Underground Railroad found safety along the way in churches and private homes throughout the country.
 Another example occurred during the Vietnam War, when some churches opened their doors to young men resisting the draft.
 This gave temporary refuge to the resistor, and allowed the congregations to amplify their religious message against war.